karencfisher/simple-chat/readme.md

 </span>

 There is no need to have the model only behave as an AI assistant or chatbot.
 You can, for example, also have it perform language translation.
-(Don't expect a native accent -- it's French pronunciation is horrible!)
+(Don't expect a native accent -- its French pronunciation is horrible!)

 ```
 [AI] Bonjour